What Mortgage Can You Get For £400 – £500 a Month?

 Generally speaking, the higher your deposit, the more mortgage lenders and products you’ll have access to.
 Many require 10% as a minimum, though some may accept 5%.
 However, if you are trying to keep your payments at £400 – £500, a higher deposit may mean you have to borrow less, equating to a lower repayment amount.

-Additionally, lenders often offer lower interest rates on mortgages with higher deposits and with a better loan-to-value ratio, making your monthly repayment stretch further.
+Additionally, lenders often offer lower interest rates on mortgages with higher deposits and a better loan-to-value ratio, making your monthly repayment stretch further.

 Term length

 The longer your term length, the lower your monthly repayments will be.
-Usually, mortgages attract 25 year terms, but some lenders will go to 30 while some may even go to 40.
+Usually, mortgages attract 25-year terms, but some lenders will go to 30 while some may even go to 40.

 Monthly repayment | Interest rate | Deposit | Term Length | Potential mortgage amount |